ForeverOpp/blog/source/_posts/hexo-install-and-backup.md

   Then you will see a number 0, if not, check your Node.js installation.

 ## Install Git
-  In macOS, you just need to input command like `gcc` or `git` in terminal, then macOS will ask you if you need to download developer command tool, just choose `Yes`.
+  In macOS, you just need to input command such as `gcc` or `git` in terminal, then macOS will ask you if you need to download developer command line tools, just choose `Yes`.
   In Linux, you can use package control system like `apt` or `yum`.
   To check if git works, input
   ```bash